 The First Aid Instructor & Examiner Recert course renews a candidate's First Aid Instructor and Examiner awards to current status.
-This course includes a Standard First Aid/CPR-C & AED Recert.

-Prerequisite(s): First Aid Instructor & Examiner (certified since 2019; need not be current), completed online-update, taught a minimum of 4 OFA equivalent courses in previous 3 years, effective as of 2025 recertification.
+This course includes a Standard First Aid/CPR-C &AED Recert.
+Prerequisite(s: First Aid Instructor & Examiner, BLS Responder certified since 2022; need not be current, completed 2024 on-line update, taught a minimum of two (2 OFA equivalent courses in previous 3 years.
+Effective after 2025 recert two (2 Intermediate equivalent courses taught in 3 years is required.